hsinnan75/himapper/README.md

   ```
   $ bin/himapper index ref_file[ex.ecoli.fa] index_prefix[ex.
 Ecoli]
   ```
-The above command is to index the genome file Ecoli.fa and store the index files begining with ecoli.
+The above command is to index the reference (Ecoli.fa) with prefix of Ecoli.

 To analyze Hi-C data, Himapper requires the the index files of the reference genome and read files of paired-end reads.
 Users should use -i to specify the prefix of the index files (including the directory path).